prongs122/mapbox-gl-native/platform/macos/docs/pod-README.md

 The Mapbox macOS SDK is compatible with macOS 10.10.0 and above for Cocoa applications developed in Objective-C, Swift, Interface Builder, or AppleScript.
 For hybrid applications, consider [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/).

-Mapbox macOS SDK releases are [available on GitHub](https://github.com/mapbox/mapbox-gl-native/releases/) – look for the releases that begin with “macos-”.
-You can also integrate the Mapbox macOS SDK into your application using CocoaPods.

 ## Installation

+1. Download the [latest Mapbox macOS SDK release](https://github.com/mapbox/mapbox-gl-native/releases/) from GitHub – look for a release that begins with “macos-”.
+(Alternatively, you can integrate the Mapbox macOS SDK into your application using CocoaPods.
+If you do use CocoaPods, skip the next step.)

 1. Open the project editor, select your application target, then go to the General tab.
 Drag Mapbox.framework into the “Embedded Binaries” section.
 (Don’t drag it into the “Linked Frameworks and Libraries” section; Xcode will add it there automatically.)
 In the sheet that appears, make sure “Copy items if needed” is checked, then click Finish.